hokiebrian/spotify_plus/README.md

 ***
 ## Troubleshooting:
 * What's up with these recorder errors saying the attribute fields are too large?
 It is recommended to exclude an entity_glob from the recorder (exclude sensor.spotify_*).
 The secondary sensors that have large amounts of attribute data will survive a reboot, even if they are excluded from the recorder.
 * I get "No Active Device" errors and nothing plays?
 This is a Spotify limitation.
 If the backend player has a state of Idle, you cannot pass a play command without passing a device_id along with it.
 Keep this in mind when calling services that use the service to trigger play events.
+You can pass the *NAME* of the device, the code handles the device_id lookup.
 The other option is to simply call media_player.select_source and activate the player.
 You'll see the status of the player go from 'idle' to 'paused'.
 You can always check this in your script or automation conditions.
 * My playlists have almost no tracks - your parameters are too off balance, play with the values.
 * Where is Tempo?
 Why can't I enter that?
 Tempo is a highly deceptive metric assigned by Spotify.
 It is all but guaranteed you'll be frustrated.
 I tried many different ways to make this work, but the metric just isn't a reliable one.
 I'd recommend using some other parameters, such as Dancability, to tweak your tracks.
 ***
 ## Other Info:
 * The Spotify API is typically very responsive and has few issues.
 There is always the random disconnect and other odd behaviors.
 This platform hits the API every 3 seconds with a light request and has proven reliable at that frequency.
 It was tested with a 1 second update interval and it worked great - but 86,400 requests per day seemed excessive, so it's 28,800.
+* Please provide feedback and suggestions!